 Vague goals, like “drink water” or “eat better”, aren’t particularly helpful.
 How do you know precisely what you’re aiming for?
 And how will you know when you’ve achieved it?
 Well-defined goals on the other hand give a very clear direction of travel.
 Thinking about each goal in terms of why, what, where, when and who can help you to nail the detail – and if you nail the detail, you’re far more likely to nail the goal.

 Make sure your goals are measurable

 Being able to measure your progress is super handy as it will help you to know if you’re on the right track.
 It can work as a brilliant motivator, too.
 If you’re able to put some numbers against your goal, all the better.
-Changing “drink water” to “drink 3 liters a day” or going from “eat better” to “eat five gut- friendly foods each day” will make you far more likely to succeed.
+Changing “drink water” to “drink 3 litres a day” or going from “eat better” to “eat five gut- friendly foods each day” will make you far more likely to succeed.

 Choose goals that are achievable

-Your ultimate ambition can be as aspirational or crazy as you like (fly to the moon, run for president, recreate entire episodes of Friends with some cats and an iPhone), so long as the goals that you need to achieve along the way are in fact achievable.
+Your ultimate ambition can be as aspirational or crazy as you like (fly to the moon, run for Prime Minister, recreate entire episodes of Friends with some cats and an iPhone), so long as the goals that you need to achieve along the way are in fact achievable.
 Dream big, but start small.
 Goals should be challenging, yes, but not so challenging that you’re highly unlikely ever to reach them.
 The best goals are tough, but still within your grasp.